Panzanella Salad Recipe with Peaches

 • 1/4 cup good olive oil

-• 1/4 teaspoon each, salt and freshly ground pepper
+• 1/4 teaspoon each, salt and freshly ground black pepper

 Instructions

 • MAKE BREAD CUBES: Toss bread cubes with olive oil and a pinch of salt.
-Lay in a single layer on a foil lined pan.
+Lay in a single layer on a foil lined baking sheet.
 Bake for about 7 minutes or until golden brown.

 • MAKE VINAIGRETTE: Put all vinaigrette ingredients into a sealed container (jar, plastic) and shake hard until well blended/emulsified.